 Sometimes you come to a time in life and for a while, the same word just keeps coming up.
-That word for the last few weeks has been “uncertainty”.
+That word for the last while has been “uncertainty”.

 Every now and then something—an idea, a way of thinking, making big changes for a new chapter of life—inveigles its way into your mind, and that idea, and a multitude of thoughts emanating from it, can be triggered by a single word.